Achin Vanaik

-Achin Vanaik (b.
-1947) is an Indian political scientist, author, and activist.
+Achin Vanaik (born 1947) is an Indian political scientist, author, and activist.

 Early life and education

 Vanaik was born in India in 1947.
 He lived in various places throughout his childhood including China, Ghana, and the United States because his father was a diplomat.
 In 1964, he moved to the United Kingdom to attend school in Suffolk.
 Bullied for wearing a turban, he eventually stopped wearing one.
 He worked at a Corona factory and the post office in Suffolk and later as a bus conductor in London.
 After completing a degree in economics and statistics at the University of Bristol in 1970, he briefly worked at an accounting firm but did not like it and found a job as a croupier.

 While living in the UK, Vanaik became involved in leftism, including anti-colonial, anti-racist, and Black power politics, reading books by James Baldwin, Stokely Carmichael, Frantz Fanon, and Aimé Césaire.
 According to Vanaik, most of his friends were West Indian, and he did not know many white people.
 Between 1971 and 1974, he taught at the Free University of Black Studies, which provided political education to the immigrant community.
-Around the time of the state of emergency instituted by Indira Gandhi, he returned to India, where he was temporarily involved in labor organizing.
+Around the time of the state of emergency instituted by Indira Gandhi, he returned to India, where he was involved in labor organizing.

 Career

 Vanaik served as an editor at The Times of India between 1978 and 1990.
 In 1996, Vanaik began his academic career as a visiting professor in Third World Studies at Jamia Milia Islamia University.
-In 2002, he began working at Delhi University, eventually serving as the head of the Political Science Department and Dean of Social Sciences between 2007-2010.
+In 2002, he began working at Delhi University, eventually serving as the head of the Political Science Department and Dean of Social Sciences between 2007 and 2010.
 Since 1998, he has been a fellow of the Transnational Institute in Amsterdam.
 In addition to authoring multiple books, Vanaik has written for The Wire and Jacobin.